m4l3vich/gosuslugi-cert-checker/README.md

 *Summer 2021 (presumably) - 08.11.2021? (new certificate type introduced)*

+**⚠️ Version 2 API was disabled by EPGU due to possible [UNRZ enumeration attack (RU)](https://www.bbc.com/russian/news-60130755), which was used a certificate database.**

 Still used for PCR test result certificates (as for 06.12.2021)

 Has a "type" field with one of the following values: